thebkv/bkv/1_Corinthians_09.md

 means to train.
 To discipline.
 To run with purpose.
-To beat the body — not cruelly —
+To beat the body, not cruelly
 but **to master it**.

 ### **5. The crown is incorruptible.**